Rays vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Rays have a record of 5-2.
+- In eight games as the favorite over the last 10 matchups, the Rays have a record of 5-3.

-- The Rays covered in its most recent game with a spread.
-For seven consecutive games, Tampa Bay and its opponent have finished above the over/under, with the average total established by oddsmakers in that stretch being 8.4 runs.
+- In their last two games with a spread, the Rays covered the spread each time.
+Tampa Bay and its opponent have finished above the over/under for eight straight games, with the average total established by oddsmakers during that stretch being 8.4.

 Rays Betting Records & Stats

-- The Rays have put together a 34-11 record in games they were favored on the moneyline (winning 75.6% of those games).
+- The Rays have been favored on the moneyline 46 total times this season.
+They've gone 34-12 in those games.

-- Based on this matchup's moneyline, the Rays' implied win probability is 53.5%.
+- The Rays have an implied moneyline win probability of 57.4% in this contest.

-- Tampa Bay has combined with opponents to hit the over on the total 32 times this season for a 32-18-3 record against the over/under.
+- Tampa Bay has had an over/under set by oddsmakers 54 times, and have combined with opponents to go over the total in 33 of those games (33-18-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.